been-jamming/shamir_secret_sharing/README.md

 # Shamir Secret Sharing
 An implementation of Shamir's secret sharing scheme.
 Splits a file into several pieces of the same size with a specified number of pieces required to recover the file.
+## Note ##
+Do not use this for any sensitive data because there may be vulnerabilities that I am not aware of.
+This project was only made for fun.
 ## Command line options ##
 Option   | Function
 -------- |---------